Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 Selenium-AT-SPI is used here to automate actions in order to measure power consumption and improve it, helping to reach one of our goals: [Sustainable Software](https://community.kde.org/Goals/Sustainable_Software).

-It can be used as unit testing to check if all the accessibility code we add is working, which will help us to reach another goal: KDE For All.
+It can be used as unit testing to check if all the accessibility code we add is working, which will help us reach another goal: [KDE For All](https://community.kde.org/Goals/KDE_For_All).

 Finally, by being able to fully automate internal application testing, we can improve the quality of our applications and this contributes to our third goal: Automate And Systematize Internal Processes.